DockYard/ember-async-button/README.md

 This project has been deprecated.

 This addon is no longer actively developed.
-But we do still maintain this addon.
+But we'll still keep it here.

 ## Why is it being deprecated?